As a busy web design agency, we’ve come across a huge number of misconceptions about website design over the years. To help you avoid falling

 Here are few things to try:

-Increase traffic from search engines by optimizing your page for the keywords you want to rank for.
-This doesn’t mean you should be keyword stuffing your landing pages — just make sure your page title, landing page copy, and URL follow these rules for search engine optimization.
+Increase traffic from search engines by optimising your page for the keywords you want to rank for.
+This doesn’t mean you should be keyword stuffing your landing pages — just make sure your page title, landing page copy, and URL follow these rules for search engine optimisation.